Wouldn’t it be fun if a company hired you to hack its website/network/Server? Well, Yeah!

 It has a GUI interface, works on Linux, Apple Mac OS X and Microsoft Windows.
 It is an open source and can be found at the below page.

 Download link: BeEF download

 Dradis is an open source framework (a web application) that helps with maintaining the information that can be shared among the participants of a pen-test.
 The information collected helps to understand what is done and what needs to be done.

 It achieves this purpose by the means of plugins to read and collect data from network scanning tools like Nmap, w3af, Nessus, Burp Suite, Nikto and much more.
 It has a GUI interface, works on Linux, Apple Mac OS X and Microsoft Windows.
 It is an open source and can be found at the below page.

 Download link: Dradis download

 The above given is a huge list of penetration tools but that is not the end.
-There are few more Pentest tools that are gaining momentum in the recent times.
-They are:
+There are few more hacking tools and software that are gaining momentum in recent times.

 We hope this piques your interest in the pen-testing field and provides you with the necessary information to get started.
 A word of caution: remember to wear your ‘White-hat’ because with great power comes great responsibility- and we don’t want to be the ones to misuse it. :-)